 Now that you know all the options out there to track your running stats, let’s focus on the ways you can create fun and challenging routes to push yourself further to reach your personal goals.

-One of the things that often helps our endurance is changing things up.
+One of the things that often helps our long term motivation is changing things up.

 It’s way more exciting to run just a bit farther because you’re curious about what’s around the next corner.
 I often get in more running miles during vacation than any other time!